LoopKit/loopdocs/docs/loop-3/add-pump.md

 !!! question "Switching Pumps?"
     To change the pump connected to Loop go to [Change Pump Type](#change-pump-type).

-Loopers can choose from 5 pumps and a simulator:
+Loopers can choose from multiple pumps and a simulator:

 * Minimed
     * Note: only some Minimed pumps are compatible